AimaSheikh/AS/README.md

 ## 🍜 Fun Facts About Me

-- I’m a foodie—always up for trying new cuisines!
+- I’m a foodie-always up for trying new cuisines!
 - Bookworm at heart: I love reading in my downtime
 - Big fan of K-dramas 🎬